 Different types of cardio

-Not all aerobic or cardio exercises are created equal, running for example puts a lot of impact stress on the muscles of the legs, including your knee joints.
-This stress puts a toll on the body, therefore it will require more energy and resources to repair the muscles, this will require calories and time to recover and this will have an obvious effect on any other form of training that you do.
-Cycling, rowing or swimming maybe a good alternative to running as some studies report that these exercises have less impact on overall full body muscle growth.
+Not all aerobic or cardio exercises are created equal.
+Running for example puts a lot of impact stress on the muscles of the legs, including your knee joints.
+This stress puts a toll on the body, therefore it will require more energy and resources to repair the muscles.
+This will require calories and time to recover and this will have an obvious affect on any other form of training that you do.
+Cycling, rowing or swimming maybe a good alternative to running as some studies report that these exercises have less negative impact on overall full body muscle growth.